EmuKit/emukit/_posts/2016-06-09-experimental-design.markdown

 The are two main ways of doing experimental design.
  * *Model-free designs:* These designs define rules to spread the experiments as much as possible across the input domain.
 Drawing points at random or in a grid are the most naive way of doing so.
-Other more elaborated approaches are the so-called
+Other more elaborate approaches are
 [low discrepancy sequences](https://en.wikipedia.org/wiki/Low-discrepancy_sequence) that try to induce some negative correlation in the selected points to spread them evenly.
 Some examples are
 Latin hyper-cube sampling and Sobol sequences.